Richard-Sti/csiborgtools/README.md

 ### CSiBORG meets X-ray
 - [ ] Make available one example snapshot from the simulation.
 Mention the issue with x- and z-coordinates.

+### CSiBORG advertising
+- [ ] Decide on the webpage design and what to store there.
+- [ ] Write a short letter describing the simulations.